patricknee/d3-angular2-force-drag-zoom-pan/README.md

 3) Force Canvas+Zoom and Pan demonstrates Force Layout with dragging AND zoom and pan.
 To replicate error: zoom in, drag a node, and watch the node move faster than your mouse.

 4) Single Node Force Canvas+Zoom and Pan uses only a single node in the JSON data to simplify debugging.
-The browser console will some reporting of the dragged position of the node.
+The browser console has some reporting of the dragged position of the node.

 ## Questions